noahehall/multicloud/multicloud.md

   - compliance is not security, but Security is a big part of compliance.
   - You can be compliant but not secure because compliance doesn’t always achieve security.
 - Becoming secure and compliant means securing information assets, preventing damage, protecting it, and detecting theft

+## Cloud Financial Management (CFM)

+- set of activities that enable organizations to measure, optimize and plan costs as you grow your adoption of cloud services
+- outcomes: CFM goals
+  - reduce unit costs as you scale
+  - reinvest wasteful spend and increase business agility
+  - improve financial predictability
+  - establish cost aware behaviors and culture
+- FinOps: cross functional finance and technology team

+### capabilities

+- guage your organizations maturity in the following domains
+- maturity level: 1 novice -> 5 expert
+  - only the expert level is listed, fk the rest

+#### ownership and accountability

+- who is responsible for driving CFM across the entire organization
+  - identify an owner (SME) or establish a cross-functional team with finance, technology and others
+  - define common goals and targets
+- expert level
+  - active owner with goals graded against targets
+  - consistent executive sponsorship
+  - programmatic CFM activities

+#### finance and tech cooperation

+- establish strong partnerships between finance and tech
+  - financial stakeholders become more cloud & technology savvy
+    - understand how technology is being used to drive growth
+  - technology stakeholders become more finance savvy
+    - participating in finance activities like spend reviews, forecasting exercises and budget discussions
+  - initiate short, periodic meetings between all stakeholders
+    - weekly meetings, weekly email summarizing activities and latest metrics, etc
+  - spread awareness and publicize CFM activities across the organization
+  - Share knowledge across members of the CFM team
+- expert level
+  - formal partnership between finance and technology
+  - finance org utilize each cloud providers financial toolset from an operational perspective
+    - they can pull latest metrics and stats relevant to finance activities in real time
+  - tech org is aware of and participates in finance organization activities
+    - tech supports finance initiatives
+  - finance and/or tech orgs educate external audiences
+    - the CFM team can present their activities in detail to relevant external stakeholders

+#### cost allocation

+- mechanisms to allocate consumption of cloud services back to the actual consumer of the cloud
+  - identify the most important dimensions for your specific business
+    - e.g. categorizing based on teams, lines of business, cost center, etc
+  - define a strategy for accounts and tags
+    - atleast separate accounts by env (prod, dev, etc)
+    - publish, evangelize and govern resource tagging across accounts
+  - allocate shared costs
+    - e.g. containers, clusters, storage, etc can all be allocated based on resource consumption
+- expert level
+  - account segmentation strategy and tagging policy exists and enforced
+  - full account and tag governance
+  - cost allocations for discounts and shared resources
+    - there are always cross-cutting concerns that spans accounts, but still need to be allocated effectively
+  - special tag handling

+#### cost visibility

+- visibility into cloud spend
+  - define KPIs based on unit costs of cloud resources (e.g. X per hour, Y per transaction)
+    - set KPI goals and targets, and automate alarms to detect anomalies
+  - enable stakeholders: across finance and organization teams provide reports in a digestable manner
+    - some people need details, other people need summaries
+    - provide training to enable usage of reporting tools
+  - can trace spend back to resource usage across different dimensions
+  - tools and processes in place to view and analyze spend
+  - regularly report on cloud activities how they relate to KPIs to stakeholder groups
+  - data is used to influence technology group activities
+- expert level
+  - custom dashboards utilizing each cloud providers APIs to generate reports specifically for cost and usage metrics
+  - stakeholders activtely use the dashboards
+  - efficiency KPIs drive decision making related to cloud adoption and consumption activities

+#### cost optimization

+- reduce existing costs and avoid unnecessary costs through upfront workload design and embedding cost optimization in all operational processes
+  - effective consumption planning
+    - avoid on-demand prices by utilizing purchase plans, commitment based discounts and other provider cost models
+  - right-size your resources: you must know your workload
+  - use automation to clean up waste: shutdown unused/idle resources
+  - prioritize high ROI investments: architect for cost optimization
+  - design fault-tolerant systems and use cloud services that scale horizontally
+- expert level
+  - commitment based discounts, purchase plans and other non ondemand cost models are utilized for prod, dev and other workloads
+  - proactive optimization through design, architecture and resource selection
+    - not only identifying what you can do, but actively implementing strategies to reduce costs across the organization
+    - you must bake cost optimization into the design phase of the tech organization
+  - continuous and increased level of automated optimization

+#### forecasting

+- mechanisms for forecasting future costs in order to improve the business and financial predictability
+  - use trend based forecasting for consistant usage
+  - use driver based forecasting to capture business changes
+  - track actuals vs forecast and understand variance drivers
+  - establish a period variance mitigation process and publish results to key stakeholders
+    - root cause analysis
+    - named stakeholders
+    - publish results to the org
+- expert level
+  - trend and driver based forecasting
+  - recurring detailed variance analysis
+  - standard operating procedure or well defined playbook for mitigating variances
+  - high forecasting accuracy

+### 4 pillars of CFM

+- see: measurement and accountability
+- save: cost optimization
+- plan: planning and forecasting
+- run: financial operations

+#### Measurement and Accountability (see)

+- activities that establish cost and visibility to ensure transparency and accountability for spend

+##### account and tagging strategy

+##### cost reporting and monitoring processes

+##### cost show/chargeback

+##### efficiency/value KPIs

+#### Cost Optimization (save)

+- activities that ensure your organization pays only for resources it needs

+##### cost aware architecture

+###### design and service selection

+##### match capacity with demand

+##### purchase model selection

+##### identifying waste resources

+#### Planning and Forecasting (plan)

+- activities that allow your organization to better undertand costs associated with future cloud workloads

+##### budgeting & forcasting

+###### variable cloud usage

+##### POC based cost estimation

+##### business case

+###### value articulation

+##### strategic fit

+#### Financial Operations (run)

+- activites that enable your organization to scale CFM

+##### secure executive sponsorship

+##### Finance + Tech cooporation

+- partnership between finance and technology organizations

+##### People, Governance, Tools

+- investing in the right things

+##### Accomplishments

+- celebrating, rewarding and promoting good practices